Rhône wine: History

 The first cultivated vines in the region were probably planted around 600 BC.
 The origins of the two most important grape varieties in the northern Rhone (Syrah and Viognier) have in the past been subject to speculation.
 Some suggested that the Greeks were responsible for bringing the Syrah grape from the Persian city of Shiraz.
 Others that the grape came 50 years later when Greeks fled from the Persian king Cyrus I. Yet others suggested the grape came from the Sicilian city of Syracuse, whence circa 280 AD the Romans brought it and the Viognier grape.
 However, extensive DNA typing and viticultural research has established beyond doubt that Syrah originated in the Rhône region itself.

 When the Romans left the area interest in the wine of the region disappeared.
 Rhône reappeared in the 13th century when the Popes and their considerable purchasing power moved to Avignon, at which time the production of wine expanded greatly.
 The wines were traded to such a degree that the Duke of Burgundy banned import and export of non-Burgundian wines.
 In 1446 the city of Dijon forbade all wines from Lyon, Tournon and Vienne, arguing that they were "très petits et pauvres vins" – very small and miserable wines.

 The name Côtes du Rhône comes from public administration in the Middle Ages and was the name (Côte without 's') of a district in the Gard département.
 In 1650, to guard against forgeries a set of rules was passed in an attempt to guarantee the origin of the wine.
-In 1737 the King decreed that all casks destined for resale should be branded C.D.R.
+In 1737 King Louis XV of France decreed that all casks destined for resale should be branded C.D.R.
 These were the wines from the area around Tavel, Roquemaure, Lirac and Chusclan on the western ('right') bank of the Rhône.
 Just over 100 years later, wines from the 'left' bank were included in the C.D.R. definition.